pcianelli/DailyDose/resources/design-document.md

 U9. _As a user, I would like to be able to update my medication information section_

-U10. _As a user, I would like to be able to change the alarm time._

-U11. _As a user, I would like to remove the alarm/ have no alarm._
+U10. _As a user, I would like to remove the alarm/ have no alarm._

 ### Stretch Use Cases:
-U12. _The alarm set should send a push notification, text, and email._
+U11. _The alarm set should send a push notification, text, and email._

-U13. _The app should keep track of how many pills are left and notify the User one week out to refill the prescription._
+U12. _The app should keep track of how many pills are left and notify the User one week out to refill the prescription._

-U14. _The user can click on a medication in their health chart, and it will bring them to a medication page with information about the medication (ex.
+U13. _The user can click on a medication in their health chart, and it will bring them to a medication page with information about the medication (ex.
 Risks, allergies, etc.)_

-U15. _As a user, I would like to view my medication history health chart._
+U14. _As a user, I would like to view my medication history health chart._

 ## 4. Project Scope

-_Clarify which parts of the problem you intend to solve.
-It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design._

 ### 4.1.
 In Scope

 _- View your health chart, create/login to account_
 _- Add and remove medications from your health chart_ _- Set an alarm of when to take your medication_
+_- Remove an alarm_
-_- Update the medication information and alarms set_
+_- Update the medication information_

 ### 4.2.
 Out of Scope